History of Emma Watson in Timeline

 February 2016: Appointed visiting fellow at Lady Margaret Hall, Oxford University

-2016: Forbes 30 under 30 list honoree
+2016: Forbes 30 Under 30 list honouree

-In 2016, Emma Watson was listed by Forbes as an honouree on the Forbes 30 under 30 list.
+In 2016, Emma Watson was listed by Forbes as an honouree on the Forbes 30 Under 30 list.

-2016: Calvin Klein gown at Met Gala
+2016: Calvin Klein gown to the Met Gala

 In 2016, Emma Watson wore a Calvin Klein gown made out of recycled plastic bottles to the Met Gala.